 8. Motivate, THEN train your team to sell and to serve

 Usually, when staff know that they will be rewarded for their sales efforts, they are more receptive to training and are more likely to apply selling and serving techniques that work for them.
 There are several international wine certifications available in Bangkok.
-Sponsoring your best service people to complete these programs should boost your sales while increasing staff loyalty.
-Some employers may ask: "what if I sponsor their training and they leave?" to which I would reply: "what if you don't sponsor their training and they stay?"...
-You may also consider adding a contract clause providing for your employee to repay some or all of the costs associated with the training courses if they left your company within a year.
+Sponsoring your best service people to complete these programs should boost your sales while increasing loyalty.
+Some employers may think: "what if I sponsor their training and they leave?" to which I would reply: "what if you don't provide training and they stay?"...
+You may also consider adding a legal contract clause for your employee to repay some or all of the costs associated with the training courses if they leave your company during of after training.

 9. Monitor, evaluate & adapt

-Whatever you want your wine program to accomplish, you need to measure and evaluate on a consistent basis.
-Employee usually respond to what you monitor.
-Low sales and bad service happen all by itself; excellent salesmanship is actually excellent service and requires some degree of monitoring, measurement, gap analysis, and sensitive coaching: As my old GM used to say, be “Tough on the standards, soft on the people!”.
+Whatever you want your wine program to accomplish, you need to communicate it in quali-quantitative terms and measure & evaluate on a consistent basis.
+Employees usually respond to what you set, monitor and reward.
+Low sales and bad service happen all by themselves; salesmanship is the same as excellent service.
+Basic supervisory skills requires a clear mission statement and goal setting, some degree of monitoring, measurement, gap analysis, and sensitive coaching: As my old GM used to say: be “Tough on the standards, and soft on the people!”.

 The guidelines outlined above are helpful mostly in start-up situations.
 Forget the idea of creating the perfect wine list on day 1.
 Start with a limited list and then expand if it makes sense.
 Chances are that 6 months down the road, your wine list will look very different from the original one, and this is a good thing: It shows that you can adapt to your customers and your environment and that you stay up-to-date.